 When receiving the compliment from the casting director she didn’t laugh, self deprecate, question it, or soak it in thinking “YES I AM THE BEST AND BETTER THAN THE REST HA!”
 She did something that can make all the difference.
 She admitted that she didn’t know what the next steps were, and she asked a question: “I was like, ‘where do I go to school, what do I do, I don’t really know where to go.’”
 Clemmons told her about the number one school for musical theater, Cincinnati Conservatory of Music. “‘If you can get in there for musical theater,’” he told her, “‘Go.’”

 When the time came, Ashley remembered this moment and applied to Cincinnati Conservatory of Music.
 Clemmons wrote her a recommendation.
 Months later she remembers her mom bringing her acceptance letter to the drama room in high school: “I was like, ‘It’s thick.
 I think it’s good.’”
 It was very good.
 Ashley got a full scholarship.
 The years of training was starting to pay off.
-To Ashley, though, “It was crazy” that “this little girl from Gulf Breeze, Florida” got this scholarship, especially up against so many people: “It was still just so weird for me.
+To Ashley, though, “It was crazy” that “this little girl from Gulf Breeze, Florida” got this scholarship, especially up against so many people.
+“It was still just so weird for me.

 No one in her family was in theater or any kind of arts or entertainment.
-No one she really ever knew, for that matter, outside of the mentors she met, did anything like this for a living: “There was nothing ever set up for me like, this is how it’s done.”
-There was a lot she would have to learn on her own: “I was with all these big city kids…I just remember being like, ‘Oh, you have to be like that to make it…her mom is on Broadway or her dad is the Tony award winning choreographer,’ and I’m like, ‘My mom is a stay at home mom.
+No one she really ever knew, for that matter, outside of the mentors she met, did anything like this for a living.
+“There was nothing ever set up for me like, this is how it’s done,” she says.
+There was a lot she would have to learn on her own.
+“I was with all these big city kids.
+I just remember being like, ‘Oh, you have to be like that to make it.
+Her mom is on Broadway or her dad is the Tony award winning choreographer.’
+And I’m like, ‘My mom is a stay at home mom.
 My dad is a rheumatologist.’
-I remember in college being like, ‘am I doing what I’m supposed to do to get there?’
+I remember in college being like, ‘Am I doing what I’m supposed to do to get there?’
 And I still have those moments of, am I doing what I need to do to get there?”

 Ashley’s first instinct upon realizing she wasn’t like the other kids was not to let the nasty voice of inadequacy tell her that she didn’t belong.
 Instead, she lets another voice in, the one that asks: Am I doing what I need to do to get there?
 A question that diverts all the attention away from the frustration about what other people have that you don’t; it’s not that the inequalities aren’t real, it’s that maybe the best way to overcome them is to frame them in a way that propels instead of paralyzes.

-The framing Ashley chooses – Am I doing what I need to do to get there – finds its way out of frustration and roots itself in faith, faith in what you’re capable of, faith in practice, in strategy, in determination.
-And faith that perhaps worrying about other people’s advantages is not the best way to ‘get there.’
+The framing Ashley chooses—Am I doing what I need to do to get there—finds its way out of frustration and roots itself in faith, faith in what you’re capable of, faith in practice, in strategy, in determination.
+And faith that perhaps worrying about other people’s advantages is not the best way to “get there.”
 Ashley’s question gives me something to hold on to whenever I feel paralyzed by the reality that I don’t reflect the “norm” in my creative aspirations.
 I cradle Am I doing what I need to do to get there in my hands like a baby bird and promise to make it a part of me.

 I ask Ashley about how to figure out what you need to do to get closer to where you hope to be.
 Once you’ve asked yourself the question, where do you find the answers?

-For Ashley, the first step was assessing her goals and truly thinking about where she measured up – not compared to anyone else, but compared to her own version of excellence.
-For her, that was Broadway, and she knew that would require more than just her singing voice: “I could sing a twelve-minute song for anybody and feel fine… [but getting up] do a twelve-minute monologue would send me into a tailspin.”
-Ashley remembers and shares with me what she said to herself to turn that initial dejection into hustle: “I just remember being like, ‘[when I go to New York City and audition] nobody’s going to care…what I’m good at and what I’m not.
-There’re just going to want me to be good [at everything].’”
-Despite Ashley’s great singing voice, her goal was not to “graduate a singer.
-I came in as a singer.
+For Ashley, the first step was assessing her goals and truly thinking about where she measured up—not compared to anyone else, but compared to her own version of excellence.
+For her, that was Broadway, and she knew that would require more than just her singing voice: “I could sing a twelve-minute song for anybody and feel fine, but getting up to do a twelve-minute monologue would send me into a tailspin.”
+Ashley remembers and shares with me what she said to herself to turn that initial dejection into hustle: “I just remember being like, ‘When I go to New York City and audition nobody’s going to care what I’m good at and what I’m not.
+There’re just going to want me to be good at everything.’”
+Despite Ashley’s great singing voice, her goal was not to graduate as a singer.
+“I came in as a singer.
 I want to become the whole thing.”

 At the Cincinnati Conservatory of Music (CCM) Ashley decided to work on her weaknesses.
 But not just any weaknesses; she didn’t work on her jump shot (we’d laughed earlier how neither of us were athletes in high school).
-She identified the weaknesses she had in her creative field…the ones that would be required to be on Broadway.
+She identified the weaknesses she had in her creative field, the ones that would be required to be on Broadway.
 The acting.
 The dancing.
 And it paid off.
 By her senior year Ashley was in the advanced acting and dancing classes.
 She credits her CCM experience as crucial to helping her get to where she is today in every sense; in addition to making her a triple threat, she also learned the kinds of things that help turn art into a career – the business side, which for her was learning how to manage the politics of the audition process and develop the interpersonal skills required to perform with a team: “I came in as this southern girl who wanted to be on Broadway, I left as a business woman.”

 I ask Ashley about some of the scarier parts of the business of art, and she starts talking about her talks with high school kids, how they often ask her, “‘What’s the scariest part?’” and she answers, “‘you don’t want to know.’”
 She laughs, explaining how she thinks her naïveté was a gift, shielding her from some of the harder parts to come.
 We talk about how it is important to look before you leap, but that forecasting the painful parts before you’re equipped to handle them might keep you from something wonderful.
 There is boldness in naïveté, in youth; maybe sometimes that’s a good thing.

-Ashley and I start to talk about the challenges that come when you begin to pursue what you love in the ‘real world,’ a phrase that used to annoy me in its condescension towards young people.
-However, I realized the term ‘real world’ is simply an attempt to put into words the transition from an insulated school system, one in which adults are generally there to help you succeed, to a bigger, wilder, colder system – one with hidden rules and gray areas, where “A” work can still get an “F,” and where for the majority of adults, your success is not their success – it’s their competition.
+Ashley and I start to talk about the challenges that come when you begin to pursue what you love in the “real world,” a phrase that used to annoy me in its condescension towards young people.
+However, I realized the term “real world” is simply an attempt to put into words the transition from an insulated school system, one in which adults are generally there to help you succeed, to a bigger, wilder, colder system—one with hidden rules and gray areas, where “A” work can still get an “F,” and where for the majority of adults, your success is not their success—it’s their competition.

 “Nobody cares once you’re out in the real world,” Ashley says like she’s been hurt before by the ones who don’t care.
 “Whether you’re in theater or not, no matter what you’re doing, nobody cares.”
 We laugh at the hard truth of it.
 I’m also laughing in relief.
-I’d been feeling the sharp pang of this reality lately…that no one seemed to care, that no one would care about my dream as much as I did, the pain of how true and how lonely that can be.
+I’d been feeling the sharp pang of this reality lately, that no one seemed to care, that no one would care about my dream as much as I did, the pain of how true and lonely that can be.
 Sometimes the truth, even when you wish that truth were different, is still comforting when you say it out loud, when you can say the unfair thing and laugh, knowing that the laughter won’t change the reality, but also feeling that maybe naming the injustice is the first step towards changing it.

-I tell her how I wonder how many people might read her bio and think, ‘Oh she got a job with Disney right out of college and has always been working; she obviously just ‘has’ it…she was born with a good voice and the rest fell into place for her.’
+I tell her how I wonder how many people might read her bio and think, Oh she got a job with Disney right out of college and has always been working; she obviously just ‘has’ it; she was born with a good voice and the rest fell into place for her.
 I tell her how much I love that that’s not the story, how she had been training with a coach since she was fourteen years old.
-“I still train,” she says in a way that gives me goose bumps, and connects dots: “I still work with an [acting] coach…and I’m still working on my voice.
+“I still train,” she says in a way that gives me goose bumps, and connects dots: “I still work with an acting coach, and I’m still working on my voice.
 Because it’s constantly changing.
-Because you’re constantly changing…you can never be too good.”
+Because you’re constantly changing.
+You can never be too good.”

 I love this.
 But I also wonder about the times when I’m unsure if the work and sacrifices and the vulnerability required to become good will be worth it, when I doubt if I have any creative worth or potential at all.
 For a second I think maybe Ashley Brown never feels this way, that her proof is in her voice, that her creative worth is undeniable.
 But when I ask Ashley if she ever deals with this kind of self-doubt she says this: “Of course I have.”
-She explains how raw creative work can make you: “It’s ourselves.
+She explains how raw creative work can make you.
+“It’s ourselves.
 It’s very personal.”

-But moving on does not mean it doesn’t hurt, and I’ve come to understand that the idea that creative rejection and failure don’t hurt might be the worst lie, a lie that’s caused me to chastise myself when hurt – as if the tears mean I must be doing something wrong, that I’m not strong, that this hurt is a sign I can’t hack it, that I should give up.
-I can feel my heart growing stronger as Ashley shares the truth: “Sometimes I’m like… I’m going to cry about this all day today and then I’m going to pick myself up tomorrow and we’re going to move on.
+But moving on does not mean it doesn’t hurt, and I’ve come to understand that the idea that creative rejection and failure don’t hurt might be the worst lie, a lie that’s caused me to chastise myself when hurt—as if the tears mean I must be doing something wrong, that I’m not strong, that this hurt is a sign I can’t hack it, that I should give up.
+I can feel my heart growing stronger as Ashley shares the truth: “Sometimes I’m like, I’m going to cry about this all day today and then I’m going to pick myself up tomorrow and we’re going to move on.
 I’ve learned to let myself be sad if I’m sad.”

 I swim in this.
 I realize my crying days are turning into months.
 I’m not sure how to pick myself up.
 I’m still not sure how to move on.
 I’ve been inert with a sense of failing to be where I thought I was supposed to be.
 Then Ashley reads my mind: “There’s going to be times you’re ahead.
 There’s going to be times you’re behind.
-You can look at it like, ‘this is my path.’
-I went through a period…where I was like, ‘I’m supposed to be doing this, and I’m supposed to be doing that.’
-And I’m like, ‘no I’m not.
+You can look at it like, this is my path.
+I went through a period where I was like, ‘I’m supposed to be doing this, and I’m supposed to be doing that.’
+And I’m like, ‘No I’m not.
 I’m supposed to be doing exactly what I’m doing.’”

-That attitude – along with her mentors, years and years of training, and a belief that you can never be too good – led Ashley to sell out Carnegie Hall.
-Ashley takes me back to what she was thinking in that moment, about to perform at one of the most prestigious and iconic venues for music in the world, with the New York Pops, and her family in the audience: “‘this is what I’ve worked for my whole life.’”
-As she assessed all the sacrifices she’d made throughout her life to get to this point, she came to one conclusion: “‘Ok, it’s all worth it.’”
+Ashley takes me back to what she was thinking in that moment, about to perform at one of the most prestigious and iconic venues for music in the world, with the New York Pops, and her family in the audience: “This is what I’ve worked for my whole life.”
+As she assessed all the sacrifices she’d made throughout her life to get to this point, she came to one conclusion: “Ok, it’s all worth it.”

-I think of the song she sang that took my breath away last night: Climb every mountain…’til you find your dream.
+I think of the song she sang that took my breath away last night: Climb every mountain…’til you find your dream.”
 I turn off the recorder and tell her how much her voice meant to me last night, how I postulate that years of training not only give a person the chance at a Carnegie Hall moment, but also become a gift to all the people who get to benefit from that person’s well-honed talent.
-I tell her how I could hear her nineteen-years worth of training in that final note…I tell her how grateful I am for her dedication to her craft.
+I tell her how I could hear her nineteen-years worth of training in that final note.
+I tell her how grateful I am for her dedication to her craft.
 We hug goodbye and I give Eddie the frenchie one last snuggle.

 I walk back to my car and I think about the way another song she sang made me cry a few days earlier, her version of “Feed the Birds” as sung in a Richard Sherman PBS special.

 I’d wept like I’d never wept at a song before, let alone a song I’d already heard many times.
-But I hadn’t heard her version yet, and that, made all the difference.
+But I hadn’t heard her version yet, and that made all the difference.

-Come feed the little birds, show them you care…
+“Come feed the little birds, show them you care…”

 I notice a little white hair of Eddie’s on my coat.
 I smile, leave it there, and keep walking.